 8. Magnetic Bearings

 Magnetic bearings use controlled electromagnetic or permanent magnetic fields to levitate a rotating shaft with zero mechanical contact.
-Active magnetic bearings (AMBs) use sensors and feedback controllers to adjust electromagnet currents in real time, maintaining the shaft position with micron-level precision.
+Active magnetic bearings (AMBs) use sensors and feedback controllers to adjust electromagnet currents in real time, holding shaft position with micron-level precision.

-Limitations: High cost, complex control systems, and requirement for a backup (touchdown) bearing in case of power failure.
+Limitations: high cost, complex control systems, and the requirement for a backup (touchdown) bearing in case of power failure.

 9. Fluid Film Bearings (Gas Bearings)

-Used in precision machine tool spindles, dental drills, and high-speed turbomolecular pumps — any application where oil contamination is unacceptable and speeds are very high.
+Used in precision machine-tool spindles, dental drills, and high-speed turbomolecular pumps, anywhere oil contamination is unacceptable and speeds are very high.

 10. Jewel Bearings

-In precision instruments — mechanical watches, measuring instruments, and scientific equipment — jewel bearings made from synthetic sapphire or ruby are used.
+In precision instruments such as mechanical watches, measuring instruments, and scientific equipment, jewel bearings made from synthetic sapphire or ruby are used.
 These materials have extremely low and consistent friction coefficients, excellent hardness, and dimensional stability.

 The pivot of a watch balance wheel runs in jewel bearings measured in fractions of a millimeter.
-The jewels are not for luxury; they're a functional precision engineering choice.
+The jewels are not for luxury; they are a functional precision-engineering choice.

 11. Mounted Bearings (Bearing Units)